hanebuechenes/M207_Geeetech_A20M/README.md

 This is an implementation of the Marlin software for a modified Geeetech A20M 3D-printer.
 It has previously received the TMC2208 motor drivers and a BLTouch module.
 In the implementation the UBL-Leveling is activated and the Z-zero position is determined via the BLTouch module.
 With the configuration files, together with a fresh Marlin Project Rel.
 2.0.7 installation it is also easily possible to adapt the software.

-The printer-individual PID constants should be determined with M303 and added to the software, but this is also possible over GCode-Commands, EEPROM-Storage over M500.
+The printer-individual PID constants should be determined with M303 and modified the defaults in Configure.h, but this is also possible over GCode commands, EEPROM-Storage with M500 command.

 With BLTouch-module the table screws can be completely loosened (uppermost position).